fherreralab/machine_learning_ray_tracing/README.md

 ![Arquitecture](https://github.com/fherreralab/machine_learning_ray_tracing/blob/main/NN_Architecture.PNG)

 ### Training Dataset
-For this problem we used the data from McClain ray tracing algorithm, that was mention previously.
+For this problem, we used the data from McClain ray tracing algorithm, which was mentioned previously.
 As input, we used the outputs of the ray tracing algorithm and as outputs the refractive index of the material(<img src="https://latex.codecogs.com/svg.image?n_{e}" title="n_{e}" />,<img src="https://latex.codecogs.com/svg.image?n_{o}" title="n_{o}" />)and fixing the other parameters that are used as input of the ray tracing algorithm.
 This leads to an input of 17 as the shape, 16 for the Mueller matrix (4x4 matrix) and 1 from the OPD (This data has been adjusted by a parameter of <img src="https://latex.codecogs.com/svg.image?10^{6}" title="10^{6}" /> in the code) or the Brewster angle.

 #### Folders: